Inkrato/inkrato/README.md

     > PORT 80 npm start

-To customise the user interface theme edit the variables in `public/css/theme.less` and reload the page (the CSS will be auto-generated).
+To customize the user interface theme edit the variables in `public/css/theme.less` and reload the page (the CSS will be auto-generated).

-### Configuring secrets.js
+### Configuring

+You can safely configure and commit changes to `config/app.js` to your version.

 IMPORTANT!
-You should not commit a configured secrets.js to a public repository.
+You should not commit a configured `secrets.js` to a public repository (this would expose private authentication details).

 Any oAuth options you provide configuration details for (Twitter, Facebook, Google) will automatically appear on the sign-in screen.

-Only SendGrid is currently supported for email (which must be configred for features like password reset and API Key access to work).
-They offer a free teir for low-volume usage.
+Only SendGrid is currently supported for email (which must be configured for features like password reset and API Key access to work).
+They offer a free tier for low-volume usage.

 ### Deploying to Heroku